MellowNight/AetherVisor/README.md

 ## Components ##

-**AetherVisor-api -** Static library containing wrappers interfacing with AetherVisor through vmmcall.
+**AetherVisor-api -** Static library that contains wrappers for interfacing with AetherVisor via vmmcall.

-**AetherVisor-api-kernel -** A version of AetherVisor-api for compilation with Windows kernel drivers.
+**AetherVisor-api-kernel -** A version of AetherVisor-api designed for compilation with Windows kernel drivers.

-**AetherVisor-example -** DLL demonstrating the features of AetherVisor against Battleye on Unturned.
+**AetherVisor-example -** DLL demonstrating AetherVisor's features against Battleye on Unturned.
 In this example, I log BEClient's API calls, trace a VMProtected function, and set a hidden hook on IDXGISwapChain::Present().

 ## Supported hardware ##
  Intel processors with VT-x and EPT support